Writing Tests

 Your Tests Must Not Break the Rules

 When you use any piece of code functionality, there are often rules to follow (e.g., “you must always …” or “you must not …”).
-But whereas in some languages the convention is to always detect misuse and give an error, C++ interfaces typically make no promises that misuse will be detected, and don't specify what will happen if misuse occurs.
+Some languages will always detect misuse and give an error during compilation or at run time, but, as you know, C++ interfaces typically make no promises that misuse will be detected, and don't specify what will happen if misuse occurs.

 Exactly.